jmwai/cart-pilot/FRONTEND_IMPLEMENTATION_SUMMARY.md

 ## Overview

-Successfully implemented a complete e-commerce frontend for Sole Search with AI-powered shopping assistant integration.
+Successfully implemented a complete e-commerce frontend for Cart Pilot with AI-powered shopping assistant integration.
 The application follows an **agent-driven architecture** where product discovery, cart management, checkout, payments, and customer support are all handled through the AI chat interface.
 The UI serves as a visual catalog while the agent orchestrates all shopping operations.

 ## Architecture Decision: Agent-Driven Shopping